Accessing your Cluster

-A Remote Services Router may be used when you need to isolate better the cluster nodes in an Azure virtual network.
+A Remote Services Router may be used when you need to isolate better the cluster nodes in an EC2 VPC.

 Without a router, the clients need to have direct access to each node in the cluster and the node

-DNS name or IP must be accessible from the clients.
+DNS name must be accessible from the clients.

 Instead, a router provides a point of contact for all clients and will route the communication